sumit-mahajan/refi/README.md

 ## Documentation

+### Branches

+1. master - This branch contains the frontend, subgraph and the smart contract code for Rinkeby testnet.
+This branch should also be used for testing the protocol locally on hardhat.
+For testing see [this](#installation)
+2. mumbai - This branch contains subgraph and smart contract code for Mumbai testnet.
+3. min-aave - This branch is a minimal implementation of AAVE v2 i.e. it only supports variable rate lending and borrowing.
+You can also test this implementation using below instructions.

 ### Installation

 `npm install` in root directory

 ### Initial Setup

 Create a config.json file in the root directory with the following content
 ```
 {